 Advantages of Drones

 Even with those disadvantages, new photography trends with using drones still have a lot of things going for them.
 First and foremost is flexibility and freedom.
-See some beautiful evening light out your window and consider like making some aerial photos?
+See some beautiful evening light out your window and consider making some aerial photos?
 No problem, just grab the drone and proceed.

 Cost is another.
 A charter aircraft may cost hundreds of dollars an hour.

-You also get the freedom to correct the composition in a whim.
+You also get the freedom to correct the composition on a whim.
 Feel like taking a shot from five feet off the ground, and then you’re next from 100?
 You can make the change in seconds.